 “Our goal in any extensor tendon repair surgery is to reestablish the integrity and durability of the damaged tendon, thereby renewing as much of previous function as possible,” says Dr. Christensen.

+Extensor tendons are found close to the surface of the skin of the forearm and the hand, making them particularly susceptible to injuries, lacerations, and burns.
 As extensor tendons are relatively easy to access, the surgical procedure is pretty straightforward.
 A general or regional anaesthetic is typically used.

 How Long Will it Take to Recover from Extensor Tendon Repair Surgery?